Sister Disco

-"Sister Disco" is the fourth track from the Who's eighth album Who Are You.
+"Sister Disco" is the fourth track from the Who's eighth studio album Who Are You (1978).
 It was written by Pete Townshend.

 Background

-"Sister Disco" features complicated synthesizer tracks that are the result of hours Townshend spent programming an ARP 2600 synthesizer.
+"Sister Disco" features complicated synthesizer tracks that are the result of hours Pete Townshend spent programming an ARP 2500 synthesizer.

-Pete Townshend has claimed that the song was written as a statement that The Who would never use disco elements in their music.
+Pete Townshend has claimed that the song was written as a statement that the Who would never use disco elements in their music.

 A music video for "Sister Disco" was also produced.
 The video was the 81st video ever shown on MTV.
-It was a concert clip taken from the Concert for the People of Kampuchea.
+It was a concert clip taken from the Concert for the People of Kampuchea (1979).

 Lyrics

 "Sister Disco" seems to mourn the death of disco, although it could be construed to be a criticism of it.
-However, the lyrics have been regarded by many, including Roger, as confusing.
+However, the lyrics have been regarded by many, including Daltrey, as confusing.

-Reception
+Critical reception

 Like the rest of Who Are You, "Sister Disco" received mixed reception.
-Authors Alan Parker and Steve Grantley said that the song was "neither a meaningful lyric nor a memorable melody ... it all sounds too much like hard work – and not enough inspiration."
+Authors Alan G. Parker and Steve Grantley said that the song was "neither a meaningful lyric nor a memorable melody ... it all sounds too much like hard work – and not enough inspiration."
 AllMusic critic Richie Unterberger cited the track as a highlight of Who Are You, but noted it as one of the album's "blustery attempts at contemporary relevance."

 Live history

 "Sister Disco" was never performed with Keith Moon.
-However, it was performed regularly when The Who toured with Kenney Jones as drummer, and quickly became a live favourite, despite Townshend's claim that it was his least favourite song to perform.
-After not being part of The Who's setlists for several years, it was revived for their fall 2008 tour.
-A live recording of the song was featured on the album Concerts for the People of Kampuchea.
+However, it was performed regularly when the Who toured with Kenney Jones as drummer, and quickly became a live favourite, despite Townshend's claim that it was his least favourite song to perform.
+After not being part of the Who's setlists for several years, it was revived for their fall 2008 tour.
+A live recording of the song was featured on the double album Concerts for the People of Kampuchea (1981).